ryan-mcclue/unsw/prev/comp3311-fin/week2.md

 * 1:1
-  could have two tables each with foreign key referencing other primary key however redudancy comes up, only requiring one foreign key for one of them (as can access other through them) what side foreign key is one depends on participation
+  could have two tables each with foreign key referencing other primary key however redudancy comes up, only requiring one foreign key for one of them (as can access other through them) what side foreign key is on depends on participation
 * 1:n
   '1' side with foreign key only
 * n:m (cannot create n:m with total participation in sql)